 A2.2 In their work, members shall respect all relevant laws and statutory regulations.
 However, the Institute is not competent to judge the legality of any action nor to resolve disputes concerning non-technical aspects of any contract.

-A2.3 Members shall raise a concern about a danger, risk, malpractice or wrongdoing which affects others (‘blow the whistle’), and support a colleague or any other person to whom you have a duty of care who in good faith raises any such concern.
+A2.3 Members shall raise a concern about a danger, risk, malpractice or wrongdoing which affects others (‘blow the whistle’), and support a colleague or any other person to whom they have a duty of care who in good faith raises any such concern.

 A2.4 Members shall notify the Institute if convicted of an indictable criminal offence or upon becoming bankrupt or disqualified as a Company Director.